-short form of “View Mail” and it is also occasionally referred to ...
+short form of “View Mail” and it is also occasionally referred to by its long name ...

 Aug 9, 2012 ...
 No matter whether you use local folders or server folders, VM wants you to